Becoming good stewards of god's creation

 Deputies are expected to be able to attend the entire General Convention in person and to participate in various Zoom meetings of legislative committees in the six months before the Convention.

-Join us for the Festival of Gathering, a vibrant, spirit-filled add-on event to the Convocation’s Annual Convention, centered around the theme: “For the Beauty of the Earth: Faithful Climate Care in Europe and Beyond.”
+Join us for the Festival of Gathering, a vibrant, spirit-filled add-on event to the Convocation’s Annual Convention, centered around the theme: “Becoming Good Stewards of God’s Creation.”

 The Festival is designed to deepen our shared commitment to creation care while strengthening the bonds of our diverse, multilingual, and multinational Episcopal community.